 This means you’ll go through a lot of bedding before the rabbit matures.
 When selecting bedding, keep this in mind.
 Otherwise, it might be a costly six months.

-What Is The Best Bedding for Adult Rabbits?
+What Is The Best Adult Bunny Bedding ?

 A healthy adult rabbit requires fewer special requirements.
 They’ll set the thermostat to a pleasant temperature and make themselves at home.